Physical Therapy for Cancer Patients

 Making Planning Easy for Cancer and Physical Therapy Treatments

-Our physical therapists work collaboratively with your medical providers to offer comprehensive care at the same location receive your cancer treatment.
+Our physical therapists work collaboratively with your medical providers to offer comprehensive care at the same location where you receive your cancer treatment.
 You can have physical therapy sessions in either Durham or Raleigh, including on the same day as your treatment.

 Free Exercise Programs

 Exercise physiologists at the Duke Health & Fitness Center create individualized plans that support your diagnosis, recovery, and quality of life.
-Free, weekly consultations are offered for patients receiving or who have received care at Duke for a cancer diagnosis.
-Each session lasts 60 minutes and reviews ways to manage your fitness.
-If you have a Duke MyChart account, staff at the Health & Fitness Center can communicate with your care team about your wellness and create recommendations that best support you and your goals.
+Free, weekly consultations are offered for patients who are receiving or have received care at Duke for a cancer diagnosis.
+Each session lasts 60 minutes and covers ways to manage your fitness.
+If you have a My Duke Health (previously Duke MyChart), staff at the Health & Fitness Center can communicate with your care team about your health and create recommendations that best support you and your goals.

 Coordination with Occupational Therapy Needs